I had no idea that it would be the beauty of your people that would really overwhelm me.

 Everyone who comes to Mauritius falls in love with the island; but you, who live here, do you love it too?

 Romania had one hell of a way to welcome us.
 We had dragged ourselves out of the flight after 20 hours in transit, when 3 burly ashen-faced men stopped us the moment we stepped into the airport.
 Passport, they demanded.
 Confused and intimidated by these casually-dressed men, we dug around in our bags.
 A little police badge on their belt was our only solace.
 They examined us well, comparing our passport photos with our faces for what felt like an eternity, and finally let us enter a country that would stop us from judging people by their stern expressions and lack of smiles.
 Shivya NathWelcome to my blog, The Shooting Star.
-I’ve been called a storyteller, writer, photographer, digital nomad, instagrammer, social entrepreneur, solo traveller, vegan, sustainable tourism consultant and environmentalist.
-But in my heart, I’m just a girl who believes in the transformative power of travel.
+I’ve been called a storyteller, writer, photographer, digital nomad, “sustainability influencer,” social entrepreneur, solo traveller, vegan, sustainable tourism consultant and environmentalist.
+But in my heart, I’m just a girl who believes that travel – if done right – has the power to change us and the world we live in.

 It’s a lazy summer afternoon in Fleurieu Peninsula’s wine country of South Australia.
 Cycling along the trail of an old railway track, we are surrounded by lush vineyards stretching into the horizon.
 Every few kilometres, a family-owned winery lures us in, to taste some of the finest Shiraz in the world.
 We chat with the friendly wine makers, satisfy our hunger pangs at organic cafes, and make our way past signboards that ask us to watch out for kangaroos and koalas!
 For our tired feet and drowsy minds, a cosy abode at Linger Longer Vineyard awaits us.
 We’ve whiled away our evenings here sipping wine on the patio, watching the sun set upon the vineyards at our doorstep.
 Just as we’re settling in that evening, our hosts invite us for a glass of wine in the main house.
 They have just returned from a 3-week vacation in India, and in all honesty, I feel a little guilty thinking of the extent of touting and chaos my land must’ve offered them while pristine beauty welcomed me …